rgasch/laravel-installer-script/README.md

 and it will install the latest laravel with the configured packages and actions.

 ### Requirements
-Written against a PHP8.1 installation, should also work on PHP8.0.
+- Written against a PHP8.1 installation, should also work on PHP8.0.
+- Requires either the Laravel installer or composer to be installed.